Do-It-Yourself Trademark Filings

 A trademark application claiming actual use of the mark in commerce is based on Section 1(a) of the Trademark Act, and is often called a Section 1(a) application.
 In a use-based application, the applicant is declaring that they have made use of the mark on all the goods and services identified under their Section 1(a) filing basis.
 What would be the consequence if the applicant, in fact, did not use the mark on certain goods or services prior to filing the use-based application?
 The result is that the mark would be considered void ab initio mark, or void from the beginning.

-Nonuse prior to submitting Statement of Use in ITU application
+No use of trademark prior to Statement of Use in ITU application

 The same result would occur in the case of prematurely filing a Statement of Use in an ITU application.
 If the applicant had not used the mark as of the filing date of the Statement of Use, then the mark would be void ab initio.
 Note that a Statement of Use cannot be withdrawn [TMEP 1109.17], but an Amendment to Allege Use can be withdrawn before approval of the mark for publication [TMEP 1104.11].